Religion in Nigeria

 Nigeria is officially a secular state with no official state religion.
-Article 10 of the Constitution states that “The Government of the Federation or of a State shall not adopt any religion as State Religion.”
+Article 10 of the Constitution states that “The Government of the Federation or a State shall not adopt any religion as State Religion.”
 However, twelve Muslim-majority northern states have incorporated Sharia courts into their legal systems with the power and jurisdiction of these courts waxing and waning over the past two decades.
-In some of these states, sharia courts are optional arbitration courts for personal status issues where as in others, sharia has effectively replaced the formerly secular state level legal system in both civil and criminal contexts.
-This has brought controversy due its discriminatory practices towards religious and sexual minorities.
-Northern Nigeria has also been the site of ongoing Islamist insurgency which has led to the death and displacement of tens of thousands of people.
+In some of these states, sharia courts are optional arbitration courts for personal status issues whereas, in others, Sharia has effectively replaced the formerly secular state level legal system in both civil and criminal contexts.
+This has brought controversy due to its discriminatory practices towards religious and sexual minorities.
+Northern Nigeria has also been the site of the ongoing Boko Haram insurgency which has led to the death and displacement of tens of thousands of people.